swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 {: .output}

-Each row is an *observation* of different variables, itself a data.frame, and thus can be composed of element of different types.
+Each row is an *observation* of different variables, itself a data.frame, and thus can be composed of elements of different types.

 ~~~